eddycaballeroibm/odm-tomcat/README.md

 ```

 ### 2. Move Decision Center and Decsion Server Archives
-The repo does not have the .war files.
-You must add them to the /odm-tomcat/apache-tomcat-9.0.84/webapps directoy.
+The repo does not contain the .war files.
+You must add them to the /odm-tomcat/apache-tomcat-9.0.84/webapps directory.

 ### 3. (Optional) Configure the Databases
 The server is configured to use the sample h2 database with the sample projects avaialble.
 The database uses the JRULES v9 schema and must be used with ODM v9.

-If you wish to configure a different database you can find example configurations in the server.xml
+If you wish to configure a different database you can find example configurations in the server.xml.

 _**odm-tomcat/apache-tomcat-9.0.84/conf/server.xml**_